 I link to IndieBound because I strongly believe in supporting small, independent bookstores.

 I know that when I don't like a book, I may come off as mean.
 This is because I like to be honest.
 I also know I have offended authors in the past because I have said that I haven't liked their books.
 Know that this is just my opinion.
 I know I am able to change them (or not) with enough discussion, because I have in the past.
 However, that doesn't mean I'm going to go back and change what I wrote about the book, because I want to remember what I thought when I read it initially.
 If I choose to reread a book, and my opinion of it has changed, I'll put up a new review.

-If you have any questions or wish to contact me, or to send me an ARC, feel free to email me at mmfbooks AT gmail.com.
+If you have any questions (or wish to contact me) feel free to email me at mmfbooks AT gmail.com.